ganishahairs/yepyep-go/README.md

 Base offers low fees, fast transactions, and a strong focus on developers.

-I'm starting this repo to track my learning journey on this network.
+I'm starting this repo to track my learning journey on this network..

 ### Useful Resources